FanAndSwordGit/FanAndSwordFansite/docs/projects/index.md

     ---

     Lego & Avatar - it's the perfect combination!
-While Lego technically made 4 limited ATLA sets back in ___, it unfortunately never caught on at the right time.

 These custom Lego builds (also known as MOCs) reimagine iconic scenes, landmarks, and more from the world of Avatar!

     <i>(Nothing here yet)</i>